AnamKhalid09/Olympic-games/README.md

 ### Extract

-Extracting includes reading the data from multiple sources. we are using two datasets (CSV files) which you can find in 'Resources' folder as described above.
+Extracting includes reading the data from multiple sources. we are using two datasets (CSV files) which you can find in 'Resources' folder.
 If you're looking for datasets of your choice, keep in mind that they don't have to be CSV files necessarily.
 They could be any of the following:
 - CSV files
 - JSON files
 - HTML tables